 In the area…

 For an early evening tipple, Hammersmith does not disappoint for both choice and variety of watering holes.
-In facts, many are women into the districts heritage with several protected sites such as The Blue Anchor, a popular boozer for watching the boat race on the river, while The Duchess of Cambridge opened following the wedding of Prince William and Kate Middleton.
+These include The Blue Anchor, a popular boozer for watching the boat race on the river, while The Duchess of Cambridge opened following the wedding of Prince William and Kate Middleton.

 Hammersmith has also long been known as a cultural focal point of London, with many of the capital’s classic concerts taking place in the legendary Hammersmith Apollo.
 It also has the Lyric Theatre for drama fans and the community hub Riverside Studios, which is a cinema, performance space, bar and café.